Insight-Group/MFIN7036/regression-first-attempt.md

-# Regression with Sentiment Polarity Scores
+# Regression: First Attempt

-With the sentiment polarity scores obtained from Text Processing and Sentiment Analysis procedure, we are now going to investigate the relationship between the returns and the sentiment polarity scores.
+With the sentiment polarity scores obtained from Sentiment Analysis procedure, we are now going to investigate the relationship between the stock cumulative return and the daily sentiment polarity score.

 ## 1 Data Preparation

 ### 1.1 Daily Sentiment Polarity Scores